Von Schrenck's bittern: Distribution and habitat

 It breeds in China and Siberia from March to July, and Japan from May to August.
 It winters in Indonesia, the Philippines, Singapore, Laos, passing through the rest of Southeast Asia.
 It is an exceptionally rare vagrant as far west as Europe, with a single sighting in Italy in 1912.

 Behaviour and ecology

 Von Schrenck's bittern breeds in reed beds and tends to emerge at dusk to forage for prey.

 Conservation

-Widespread throughout its large range, Von Schrenck's bittern has been assessed as least concern on the IUCN Red List.
+A secretive and hard to find species, Schrenck's bittern has an estimated population of 2,500 – 25,000 mature individuals as of 2025, which is believed to be decreasing.
+Because of this relatively small and declining population, it is listed as Near Threatened on the IUCN Red List.